 Hello all! @AlexKimber is going to start scoping the topic of materials and components beyond electronic components.

-@Jbutler-helpful at Helpful Engineering is looking also at OKW and generally at a framework for supply chain interoperability.
-And materials have a place in that
+@AlexKimber : people to keep in mind because they work on other components of the IOP standards / research topics: @max_w and @kny5 when looking at materials related to manufacturing locations (related to the Open Know Where initiative) @Jbutler-helpful at Helpful Engineering is looking also at OKW and generally at a framework for supply chain interoperability.
+And materials have a place in that @schutton → intersections with skills?

 Thanks for posting this dear @BarbaraSchack.
 Definitively, there’s an intersection with the materials used in FabLabs related to the Fabacademy that serves as a reference of what kind of materials and machines are used.
 I’ll post a link to the report on materials at Fab Labs here.

 Thanks for the connections!
-I’m sure I’ll be reaching out to all of you with probing questions :smiley: If you need me in a hurry, studio@alexkimberdesign.co.uk, but I’ll be checking the forum here regularly too
+I’m sure I’ll be reaching out to all of you with probing questions If you need me in a hurry, studio@alexkimberdesign.co.uk, but I’ll be checking the forum here regularly too

 Very interested in this for mechanical components, even for simple mechanical fasteners.
 Language around fasteners is super confusing due to regional difference in describing the same thing.